Single Mothers (band): History

 In 2013, Thomson reunited with Single Mothers and the band began working on its debut studio album.
 The members teamed up with producer Joby J. Ford of the punk rock band The Bronx and initially recorded at his own Big Game Lodge Studio in Los Angeles, California, but later recorded in Toronto, London and New York.
 The band also toured North America in support of Quicksand's reunion tour in January 2013, the UK in support of The Bronx in February 2013, various US dates in March 2013 and the east coast US with A Wilhelm Scream.
 After two years of work, Single Mothers released its debut studio album Negative Qualities on Hot Charity on October 7, licensing the record in Canada to Dine Alone Records.
 The band promoted the album with an online stream of the track "Marbles" in August 2014 and a supporting North American tour August–October 2014.
 A music video for "Half-Lit" released the day after the North American release of the album.
 Negative Qualities went on to be nominated for a Juno in Canada.
-In 2017 the band released their second full length Our Pleasure through Dine Alone Records in North America and Big Scary Monsters in the UK/EU.
+In 2017 the band released their second full-length Our Pleasure through Dine Alone Records in North America and Big Scary Monsters in the UK/EU.
 It was promoted with videos for the tracks 'Leash' and 'People Are Pets'.
-Single Mothers went on tour supporting Touche Amore in the fall of 2017.
+Single Mothers went on tour supporting Touché Amoré in the fall of 2017.

-In September 2019, the band will perform alongside American hardcore punk band Sharptooth and Canadian punk rock band Cancer Bats.